 Guest blog by Duncan Peberdy

-What seems like just a few short weeks ago, the attraction of cruises, Caribbean shores and snow-covered slopes had an altogether different appeal than they do right now.
-In June, my wife and I were supposed to be heading to Ibiza for some ‘her time!’
-That has now been put back to late August with no certainty that any normality of foreign holidays will have returned by then.
-In fact, our whole attitude to airports, aeroplanes, and foreign destinations will be forever changed by COVID-19.
+Indeed, the attraction of cruises, Caribbean shores and snow-covered slopes had an altogether different appeal than they do right now.
+In June, my wife and I were heading to Ibiza for some ‘her time!’
+However, those plans are of course now rescheduled for late August.
+Similarly, there is no certainty that any normality of foreign holidays will return by then.
+In fact, COVID-19 has forever changed our whole attitude to airports, aeroplanes, and foreign destinations.

-Thankfully, when lockdown lifts and essential-only travel does not restrict us, I know precisely where we will be heading.
-Not just to the Somerset seaside setting of Minehead, but to the familiarity and tranquillity of The Old Sweet Shop where we can relax in the hot-tub and snuggle up in front of a crackling real fire.
+Thankfully, when essential-only travel does not restrict us, I know precisely where we will be heading.
+Not just to the Somerset seaside setting of Minehead, but to the familiarity and tranquillity of The Old Sweet Shop.
+Indeed, here we can relax in the hot-tub and snuggle up in front of a crackling real fire.

 In February 2018 we had the privilege of being the very first visitors to the newly renovated and re-thatched cottage tucked away in Upper Minehead.
-That visit, the first of three, coincided with a depth of snowfall rarely seen in West Somerset, and, unable to drive for a few days, it made us explore more of what was immediately around us.
+That visit, the first of three, coincided with a depth of snowfall rarely seen in West Somerset.
+As a result, we were unable to drive for a few days.
+However, it made us explore more of what was immediately around us.

-Most of Minehead’s cafes are dog-friendly, and there’s a good choice of restaurants; our favourite being The Old Ship Aground in the Harbour, which by appearances looks a little scruffy from the outside, but the food is exceptional and the dogs can come with us too!
-For a more expensive treat, Dunster offers the Luttrell Arms and Reeves Restaurant, and if you’re having a holiday-tipple, a taxi to and from Dunster is very reasonable too.
+Most of Minehead’s cafes are dog-friendly.
+There’s a good choice of restaurants; our favourite being The Old Ship Aground in the Harbour.
+This by appearances looks a little scruffy from the outside, but the food is exceptional and the dogs can come with us too!
+For a more expensive treat, Dunster offers the Luttrell Arms and Reeves Restaurant.
+Moreover, if you’re having a holiday-tipple, a taxi to and from Dunster is very reasonable, too.

 A hot tub, cosy fire – it’s the perfect post COVID-19 retreat!